Dreadbot/ADBLib/README.md

-ADBLib - Advanced Dreadbot Library
+ADBLib - (Somewhat) Advanced Dreadbot Library

-A special library for advanced robot development with an eye toward rapid robot code development.
+A libray for simple FRC robot code with the aim of simplifying/speeding up development.

-Current Status: Planning/Tier I